ataliaferro46/clinical-api-etl/approach_notes.md

 - **ETL Implementation**: Python FastAPI service handles job submission, background CSV ingestion, validation, transformation, and database loading.
 - **API Layer**: TypeScript/Node.js service coordinates job submission, job status retrieval, and querying processed data.
 - **AI-assisted Development**: AI tools were used to break down tasks, generate initial scaffolding for API/ETL/database code, debug container issues, and refine schema design decisions.
 Final code and notes reflect collaboration between AI and myself.
+- **Testing Framework**: Generated tests with directions on how to run them at the bottom of this file.

 The rest of this document details:
 1. Problem-solving approach